llafuente/language-spec/language/control-flow.md

 `foreach` key has no performance impact.

-`foreach` key and value has, mostly with structs, because they will be copied to in each iteration to the stack.
+`foreach` key and value has, mostly with structs, because value will be copied in each iteration to the stack.

 *Semantics*